GooeyTuxedo/kubernetes-the-hard-way/docs/03-compute-resources.md

 Create a firewall with a rule that allow internal communication across all protocols and a firewall rule that allows external SSH, ICMP, and HTTPS:

+##### not sure if this  works yet, don't make firewall rules until droplets are created

 ```sh
 doctl compute firewall create \
   --name kubernetes-the-hard-way \